 As someone who loves to hike and explore the outdoors, I am always looking for new ways to plan, discover, navigate, and learn about the places I visit.
-For me, the smartphone has proven to be an invaluable tool for doing these things.
+For me, the smartphone has proven to be an invaluable tool for doing these things, which is why I want to share my favorite hiking apps with you.

-Still, one of the greatest benefits of spending time in nature is that you get to unplug.
+Still, one of the greatest benefits of spending time in nature is that you can unplug.
 These days, our devices vie for our attention without pause.
 It seems the more that technology evolves, the more we are distracted by the constant alerts, notifications, and social media chatter.

 Unless you find a way to minimize the noise, you will get sucked in and lose the ability to stay focused on what matters.
 I have found that periodic disconnects can provide a welcomed sense of relief and bring balance and tranquility back to your life.